iottly/iottly.github.io/_dev/api/basics.md

 > __Note__: Giving a meaningful description to your API keys will later simplify the management and revocation of the keys.
 >
 > So for example key names like:
->  - "Analytics", "Reporting" or "Dashboard" are good choices if the key it's going to be used by an application
+>  - "Analytics", "Reporting" or "Dashboard" are good choices if the key is going to be used by an application
->  - "John Smith", "Operator 1" or "Testing Lab" are good choice when the key it's going to be used by people
+>  - "John Smith", "Operator 1" or "Testing Lab" are good choice when the key is going to be used by people

 ## Testing the created token